Skip to main content

 • ALA (Alpha-Linolenic Acid):

 Sources: Flaxseeds, chia seeds, walnuts, canola oil, soybeans, hemp seeds.
 Benefits: Must convert to EPA/DHA in the body to provide active benefits.
-Conversion rate: Only 5-10% efficiency—very poor.
+Conversion rate: Only 5-10% efficiency, very poor.
 Women convert slightly better (9-21%) than men (0-8%) due to estrogen.
 Target intake: 1.1g daily for women, 1.6g daily for men (adequate intake), but this doesn't guarantee sufficient EPA/DHA.
-Reality: You'd need 10-20g of ALA to get 1g of EPA/DHA—impractical through plant sources alone.
+Reality: You'd need 10-20g of ALA to get 1g of EPA/DHA, which is impractical through plant sources alone.
 For vegetarians/vegans: Algae oil supplements provide direct EPA/DHA without relying on conversion.

 • Why Direct Sources (EPA/DHA) Matter: